Lottery spending is growing. Residents shell out the most in these states.

 While the odds of winning are next-to-none, a prize-winning ticket can be life-changing.
 In 2023, Americans spent an average of $320 on lottery tickets, up about 4% from 2022, according to LendingTree.

-Saturday's jackpot — worth about $826.4 million in cash — is the third-largest prize in U.S. lottery history, according to Powerball.
+Saturday's jackpot — now worth about $826.4 million if taken in a lump-sum cash payout — is the second-largest prize in U.S. lottery history, according to Powerball.
 The record jackpot of $2.04 billion was won on Nov.
 7, 2022.